Letters from Harold Edward 'Pompey' Elliott to his family, January 1918 - May 1918 - Part 2

 again so I am trying to get him a job

-at Command or Officers school as soon
+to Command an officers school as soon

 as possible.
-He is eminently suited for it&
+He is eminently suited for it &

 may be he will be able to do us good service

-there instead of knocking up.
+there instead of Knocking up.
 Norman

 Marshall got back from leave looking

 Very blooming.
-All the other Colonels are well
+All the other Colonels are well.

 Yesterday we had a sports meeting.
 It poured